Sirak-K/my-project-2/README.md

 - Hero Video Background: Exists on Home and Contact.
 The video has been chosen according to the theme of biohacking and science.

-## Features left to implement
+## Features

-### Account Page

-- An user can store their highscores and track their progress.
+- An user can view their previous records and track their progress through the scoreboard.

 ## Testing & Validation